 In July 2016, we completed the issuance and sale of unsecured senior notes.
-In January 2018, we entered into two note purchase and private shelf agreements.
+In January 2018, we entered into two note purchase and private shelf facility agreements (together, the "Shelf Facility Agreements").
 In June 2018 and March 2020, we entered into additional note purchase agreements.
+Pursuant to the terms of the Shelf Facility Agreements, no new unsecured senior notes may be issued and sold after January 12, 2021.
 See Note 9, "Debt" in the Notes to Consolidated Financial Statements for more information about these transactions.

-Financing Arrangements
+Leases and Financing Arrangements